Image caption appears here

 sold out

+Or maybe he already is a star?
 Sometimes the rapidity of it all even surprises us.

 We first introduced Max Kilburg in April of 2021 with his lovely 2020 Kabinetts.
 The 2020 Grand Cru dry Riesling offer came out about a year later.
 Both offers sold briskly, which was maybe a bit surprising given these were the first appearances of his wines in the U.S.